Original post dated 2020-05-25: Flying on Demand

-Optimally, the airlines work closely with the tourism industry to put together attractive travel packages for their customers that are as flexible as possible, as we saw under the original Immediate action regarding Tourism & Prices have described.
+Optimally, the airlines work in close cooperation with the tourism industry to put together attractive travel packages for their customers that are as flexible as possible - as we have described under the Immediate action regarding the Tourism & Pricing aspect.

 First applications of this idea: